NervanaSystems/ngraph-python/ununoctium/doc/source/building_graphs.rst

 it is not already one, and this becomes the subexpression of ``tanh``.
 Normally a class would not be lowercase as in ``tanh`` but since we want to think of it as a function we type it as a function.

-Python supportds limited overloading with something called "magic methods."
+Python supports limited overloading with something called "magic methods."
 Certain functions and operators can be extended to new kinds of objects by defining their magic methods.
 For example, if you define a class with a ``__add__`` method, and ``x`` is an instance of your class, ``x+y`` will call ``x``'s ``__add__`` with the value of ``y`` as an argument.
 Likewise, if you define ``__radd__`` and ``y`` is an instance of your class, but